 Mio, who has been researching another region of the brain – the amygdala – is a senior intern in the lab of Prof. Orly Reiner.
 Both Takashi and Mio have lived in the US/Europe as well as Japan, and even with the difficulties of culture and language, they are already beginning to feel at home in Israel.
 “The weather and food are great, the childcare is excellent (the couple have two daughters, aged three years and three months), and people here have a culture of helping one another,” he says.
 “I also appreciate that people here tend to speak their minds.
 People are surprised to find that my disposition is rather ‘Israeli’ when it comes to saying what I’m thinking, but I believe it will help me get along here at the Institute.”

-Dr. Takashi Kawashima's research is supported by the Birnbach Family Career Development Chair.
+Dr. Takashi Kawashima is the incumbent of the Birnbach Family Career Development Chair.